Event Engadin St. Moritz

 Celerina Tourist Information

-The Romans also played an important role in the Engadin and have left behind traces of their customs.
-The invisible spirits are driven away by cracking whips, ringing bells and singing.
+The Romans also played an important role in the Engadine region and left traces of their customs.
+Cracking whips, ringing bells, and singing drive away the invisible spirits.
+This noise is meant to frighten the winter spirit and thus awaken fertility.

 Venue